-You cannot get a JCPenney card with bad credit.
-You need fair credit or better to get a JCPenney credit card.
-That means a credit score of 640+.
+No, you cannot get a JCPenney Credit Card with bad credit.
+You need at least fair credit to get this card.

 Here’s how to get a JCPenney Credit Card with bad credit:

-Improve your credit score: You need 640 for good approval odds.
+Improve your credit score: You need at least fair credit for good approval odds.
 Paying down debt and disputing credit-report errors could help you get there quickly.

 Use a card without JCPenney branding: There are plenty of good credit cards for bad credit that will save you money on JCPenney purchases.